The Second Vatican Ecumenical Council (Vatican II)

 2012-13 - "Year of Faith" proclaimed by Pope Benedict XVI to celebrate the 50th Anniversary of the opening of Vatican II

-The bishops assembled at Vatican II debated, amended, voted on, and eventually
+The bishops assembled at the Second Vatican Council debated, amended, voted on, and eventually

 approved and published sixteen documents covering a wide variety of topics, some